Go to site main page,

 photo

 For ramie, as for hemp, the basic technique for working it includes painstakingly splitting the stalks and separating the fibers, which are then twisted into yarn for weaving.
-The picture here, from a handicraft exhibition in Seoul, shows a skilled artisan carefully separating ramie stalks into thin fibers through a process of repeated carefully tearing.
+The picture here, from a handicraft exhibition in Seoul, shows a skilled artisan carefully separating ramie stalks into thin fibers through a process of repeated careful tearing.

 The finer ramie fibers are about the thickness of a human hair and more delicate (and easily broken) than hemp fibers.
 To avoid breaking them, they were sometimes separated with one’s teeth rather than drawn, like hemp, over a coarse comb.